whitphx/vscode-emacs-mcx/README.md

 in order to check whether or not mark-mode is enabled.

 ## Keymaps
+Alt key is mapped to a meta prefix (`M`) by default though you can change it to Escape or Command key (macOS only) by the settings above.

 ### Move commands
 |Command |Prefix argument |Desc |
 |--------|----------------|------|